devsecops/bootcamp/Week-1/README.md

-# WEEK 1: Intro to DevSecOps
+# WEEK 1: Getting Started
+Welcome to the DevSecOps Bootcamp!
+This is Week 1 of 9.
+During this session, we will spend time getting to know each other and understand how to build a DevSecOps program and skills.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->